roseeng/TurnOffTV/README.md

 Connect a PIR to pin Y
 Connect an IR transmitter to pin X

+Load the "IdleWatch" sketch and update the PowerOff() method with the correct send method and code.
-Load the "IdleWatch" sketch, place the arduino where the PIR can see the sofa, and the IR transmitter can reach the TV.
+Place the arduino where the PIR can see the sofa, and the IR transmitter can reach the TV.

 Todo:
 Add an indicator of some sorts, that warns you when you are sitting too still.
 At the moment you get no warning, the TV just suddenly turns off.